 Salary/Wages: List staff positions in FTE and time spent on the project.
 Example: E&T Program Manager - \$60,000 x .50 FTE = \$30,000 5 E&T Counselors - \$25,000 x 1.00 FTEs x 5 = \$125,000 N/A Fringe Benefits: If charging fringe and benefits to the E&T program, provide the approved fringe rate.
 N/A Contractual Costs: All contracts and partnerships should be included in the "contracts and partnerships" matrix of the E&T State Plan Operating Budget Workbook.
-Briefly summarize the type of services contractors/partners will provide, such as direct E&T DCF intends to engage a consultant to plan the expansion of SNAP E&T programs - \$1,500,000 program services, IT services, consulting, etc. DCF contracts with DEO to administer SNAP E&T activities through 24 LWDBs.
-In FY23 DEO will use \$1,450,000 in SNAP ARPA fund for SNAP E&T IT enhancements = \$11,432,393 Non-capital Equipment and Supplies: Describe non- N/A capital equipment and supplies to be purchased with E&T funds.
-Materials: Describe materials to be purchased with E&T funds.
+Briefly summarize the type of services contractors/partners will provide, such as direct E&T program services, IT services, consulting, etc. \$6,960,052.00 DCF contracts with FloridaCommerce to administer SNAP E&T activities through 24 LWDBs.
+Non-capital Equipment and Supplies: Describe non-capital equipment and supplies to be purchased with E&T funds.
+N/A Materials: Describe materials to be purchased with E&T funds.
 N/A Travel & Staff Training: Describe the purpose and frequency of staff travel charged to the E&T program.
 This line item should not include E&T participant reimbursements for transportation.
 Include planned staff training, including registration costs for training that will be charged to the E&T grant.
-N/A

-Building/Space: If charging building space to the E&T program, describe the method used to calculate space value.
+N/A Building/Space: If charging building space to the E&T program, describe the method used to calculate space value.
 N/A Equipment & Other Capital Expenditures: Describe equipment and other capital expenditures over \$5,000 per item that will be charged to the E&T grant.
 (In accordance with 2 CFR 200.407, prior written approval from FNS is required.)
-N/A

-Indirect Costs.
+N/A a) Indirect Costs.
 Indirect costs (also called overhead costs) are allowable activities that support the E&T program, but are charged directly to the State agency.
 If using an indirect cost rate approved by the cognizant agency, include the approval letter as an attachment to the E&T State plan.

-See attached DEO's Negotiated Indirect Cost Rate Agreement dated November 3 , 2021.
+See attached FloridaCommerce's Negotiated Indirect Cost Rate Agreement dated January 24, 2023.

-Participant Reimbursements (Non-Federal plus 50 percent Federal reimbursement).
+b) Participant Reimbursements (Non-Federal plus 50 percent Federal reimbursement).
 Participant reimbursements should include the total participant reimbursement amount from the contracts/partners matrix of the E&T State Plan Operating Budget Excel Workbook, as well as any participant reimbursements the State agency plans to provide.